zachlasiuk/arm-software-developers-ads/content/learning-paths/cloud/intrinsics/sse2neon.md

 ---
 # User change
-title: "Use sse2neon to port intrinsics to Neoverse"
+title: "Using sse2neon to port intrinsics to Neoverse"

-weight: 3
+weight: 4

 layout: "learningpathall"

 ---

-## Use sse2neon
+## Using sse2neon

 The [sse2neon project](https://github.com/DLTcollab/sse2neon) is a quick way to get C/C++ applications compiling and running on Neoverse.
 The sse2neon header file provides NEON implementations for x64 intrinsics so no source code changes are needed.